titanicsend/LXStudio-TE/README.md

    button just to the left of the configurations drop-down that used to say "Add Configuration..." and now says "TEApp".

+### Potential issues

+`Maven resources compiler: Failed to copy [...]/target/generated-test-sources/test-annotations/Icon ' to '[...]/target/test-classes/Icon`

+Go to the top of your TE repo and run `find . -name Icon\? -delete`

 ### Recognize LX Studio JSON file extensions

 It can be handy to edit LX Studio's JSON config files in the IDE.
 Add the .lxf